Group actions on twisted sums of Banach spaces: Actions on interpolation scales

-\begin{prop} Let $(X_0,X_1)$ be an optimal interpolation pair.
+\begin{corollary} Let $(X_0,X_1)$ be an optimal interpolation pair.
 Then $\Omega_\theta$ is equivariant with respect to the semigroup of contractions on the scale which act as isometric embeddings on $X_\theta$.
-In particular, $\Omega_\theta$ is equivariant with respect to the group of isometries acting on the scale. \end{prop}
+In particular, $\Omega_\theta$ is equivariant with respect to the group of isometries acting on the scale. \end{corollary}